Order before 00:30 for next day delivery Extra 10% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated UP TO 50% OFF

 SUPPLEMENTS

-Creatine is one of the most popular supplements for gym-goers looking to add some muscle to their frame.
-But a lot of gym-goers question when the best time to take creatine actually is, so let's find out the facts.
+Creatine is one of the most popular supplements for gym-goers looking for some performance gains.
+But a lot of people question when the best time to take creatine actually is.
+Let's find out the facts.

-Creatine is a performance-enhancing (ergogenic) supplement shown to increase physical performance in short burst, high-intensity exercise, like sprinting and weight lifting.1 It plays a role in releasing energy in our cells for optimal muscle function.
-Although it’s widely used for enhancing performance, it has also been shown to aid in muscle recovery after a workout.2
+Creatine is a supplement shown to increase physical performance in short, high-intensity exercise, like sprinting and weight lifting.1 It plays a role in releasing energy in our cells for optimal muscle function.
+Although it’s mostly used for improving performance, it has also been shown to aid in muscle recovery after a workout.2

 Creatine is also linked to increased body mass during training.
 Research has shown gains of up to 0.9kg-2.2 kg (2-5lbs) more in athletes who supplement with creatine over a period of several months compared to those who don’t.2